 The day one expires, you get the same outage again, with a familiar smell and a perfectly reasonable urge to insult a calendar.

-So, right after the fix, a daily job walks the inventory of bundled certificates: public chains and client certificates.
+So, right after the fix, I added a daily job that walks the inventory of bundled certificates: public chains and client certificates.
 It reports to Sentry any certificate within 30 days of expiry, then escalates at 7 days or once a certificate has already expired.

 I also added a renewal runbook versioned in the repo (lib/certs/README.md), with the PFC procedure step by step.
 No one will see it as long as it works.
 When it threatens to break, it will be an actionable warning, not a surprise outage.